ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_us_cvd/concept_model.rst

 Notes:
  - We added an additional stratificaiton to LDL-C treatment assignment for simulants over 75.
 In ACC/AHA guidelines, stain use in older populations is based on clinical assessment, which is difficult to include in a simulation model.
  - Here, we set guidelines for use based on LDL-C level that will result in treatment levels approximately aligned to NHANES statin use in older adults.
 We do this by setting the LDL-C level for treatment equal to the 65th percentile in exposures, as NHANES has about 35% of older adults on statins.
 Overtime, this will lead to about the correct number of simulants on treatment.
+ - For LDL-C we only have one inertia value for treatment intialization and up-tiration instead of the two seen in SBP.
+This is due to limited data availablility.

 **Lifestyle Intervention Ramp**